Coba is the archaeological site with the highest temple on the Yucatan Peninsula and has the oldest network of stone causeways in the Maya world.

 What to see in Coba

-Coba is a very large and dispersed archaeological site and touring it completely is a complicated task.
+Coba is a really big and spread out archaeological site, so touring it completely is a complicated task.

-To make your itinerary easier we leave you a list with the main attractions of Coba so you can decide what you want to see and how much time you want to spend visiting it.
+To make your itinerary easier, we’ve left you a list of the main attractions in Coba.
+This way, you can decide what you want to see and how much time you want to spend visiting each place.

 Temple of Nohoch Mul.

-The temple of Nohoch Mul with 42 meters of altitude is the highest temple in the entire Yucatan peninsula.
+The Temple of Nohoch Mul is the highest temple in the Yucatan Peninsula, standing at 42 meters tall.

-It is also one of the few tall buildings in archaeological zones where it is allowed to climb to its highest point where there is an extraordinary view of the Macanxoc lagoon and the Coba lagoon.
+It’s also one of the few tall buildings in archaeological zones where visitors are allowed to climb to the top for an extraordinary view of the Macanxoc and Coba lagoons.

 The church (Coba group)

-The temple called “The church”, within the Coba group, with 24 meters is the second highest structure in the city, although it is not possible to climb to the top, from there is a view of the Macanxoc lagoon.
+The temple called “The Church” in the Coba group is 24 meters tall, making it the second tallest structure in the city.
+You can’t climb to the top, but you can get a great view of the Macanxoc lagoon from there.

-Within this group is also one of the two ball games in Coba, several stelae with inscriptions, a large courtyard and 6 sacbeob (stone walkways).
+This group also has one of the two ball games in Coba, several stelae with inscriptions, a large courtyard, and 6 sacbeob (stone walkways).

 “Las Pinturas” (The paintings) complex.

-The Las Pinturas complex corresponds to the last constructive stage of Coba, that is to say, many of these buildings are the least new in the area.
+The Las Pinturas complex is from the last period of construction at Coba, so many of these buildings are the least old in the area.

-This condition allowed that in one of the temples part of the original painting of the building is still visible.
-In the lintel of its entrance.
+This meant that part of the original painting on one of the temples is still visible today.
+You can see it on the lintel of the entrance.

-This building has 13 small altars in front that give clue of its ceremonial character.
+This building has 13 small altars in front, which give clues to its ceremonial character.

 The Observatory

-The observatory or Xaibé is a semicircular base structure 14 meters high and four levels that are believed to represent the seasons of the year, also in its central part has a staircase with 20 steps that are believed to represent the days of the month in the Mayan calendar.
+The observatory or Xaibé is shaped like a half-circle, about 14 meters tall with four levels.
+It’s thought that these levels represent the different seasons.
+In the central part of the structure, there’s a staircase with 20 steps.
+These steps are believed to represent the days of the month in the Mayan calendar.

 Ball game courts

-Coba has two ball games, one of them in the group of the same name and one more within the D group.
+Coba has two ball games.
+One is in the group of the same name, and the other is in the D group.

 The rings in the games are engraved with the symbol of Venus, which is linked to war, sacrifice and death.